amd/ZenDNN/docs/zendnnl_architecture.md

 <img src="images/zendnnl_architecture.png" alt="ZenDNN Architecture" width="500" height="600"/>

-## 1. Framework Layer
+## 1. Frontend Layer
-This is where model developers define their neural networks using high-level APIs provided by frameworks like PyTorch, TensorFlow, or ONNX.
+The **Frontend** is where model developers define their neural networks using high-level APIs provided by frameworks such as **PyTorch**, **TensorFlow**, **Llama.cpp**.
 These frameworks handle model construction, training, and inference logic.
-When a model is executed, the framework translates operations into a format that ZenDNN can understand.
+ML operators (e.g. MatMul, EmbeddingBag, Reorder) are defined at this layer.
+When a model is executed, the frontend translates these operations into a format that ZenDNN can understand and dispatches them to the ZenDNN Library below.

-## 2. ZenDNN User APIs
+## 2. Regular and Low Overhead API Layer
-The **ZenDNN User API layer** is a critical interface that connects high-level deep learning frameworks (like PyTorch or TensorFlow) with the optimized computational backend of ZenDNN.
-The User API layer is designed to be **lightweight, extensible, and framework-agnostic**.
-It ensures that ZenDNN can be easily integrated into various ecosystems without requiring deep changes in the framework internals.
-It also enables rapid experimentation and deployment of new operators and optimizations.
+The **Regular and Low Overhead API Layer** is the critical interface that connects the frontend (PyTorch, TensorFlow, Llama.cpp, etc.) with the optimized computational backend of ZenDNN.
+It exposes two paths:

+- **Regular API path:** A **modularized, object-oriented approach** that is extensible and framework-agnostic.
+It ensures that ZenDNN can be easily integrated into various ecosystems without requiring deep changes in the framework internals, and enables rapid experimentation and deployment of new operators and optimizations.
+- **Low Overhead API (LowOHA) path:** **Lightweight** and minimal; it minimizes API overhead and is **critical for small GEMM-heavy workloads** such as Scaled Dot-Product Attention (SDPA) and Batched Matrix Multiply (BMM), where per-call overhead can dominate runtime.

-### Features
+### Regular API: Features

 #### 2.1.
 Tensor Creation and Management
 - Accepts input and output buffers from the framework.